0xAX/linux-insides/Initialization/linux-initialization-1.md

 * We will have compilation error, because try to get size of the char array with negative index (as can be in our case, because `MODULES_VADDR` can't be less than `__START_KERNEL_map` will be in our case);
 * No compilation errors.

 That's all.
-So interesting C trick for getting compile error which depends on some contants.
+So interesting C trick for getting compile error which depends on some constants.

 In the next step we can see call of the `cr4_init_shadow` function which stores shadow copy of the `cr4` per cpu.
 Context switches can change bits in the `cr4` so we need to store `cr4` for each CPU.
 And after this we can see call of the `reset_early_page_tables` function where we resets all page global directory entries and write new pointer to the PGT in `cr3`: